 The idea of a community garden sprouted in 2008 when Lucy and Gonzalo Silverio’s home garden had become too shady for growing vegetables.
 While walking their dog, Gonzalo eyed the land that the City of Chelsea owned on both sides of Lett’s Creek, near TimberTown Park and the Chelsea Milling Company (Jiffy Mix).
-That year, at a New Year’s Eve gathering, Lucy and Gonzalo shared their idea of a community garden with Nancy Paul, the Director of Faith in Action.
+That year, at a New Year’s Eve gathering, Lucy and Gonzalo shared their idea of a community garden with Nancy Paul, the former Director of Faith in Action.
 Nancy said that she and her husband had also been thinking about the value of a community garden.

-In January 2009, Nancy spoke with City Manager John Hanifan about the possibility of a community garden, and he said that with City Council approval it would be possible to use the open land behind TimberTown Park.
+In January 2009, Nancy spoke with then City Manager John Hanifan about the possibility of a community garden, and he said that with City Council approval it would be possible to use the open land behind TimberTown Park.
 Lucy, Gonzalo and Nancy were very happy!
 Lucy then spent several months visiting Project Grow (the community garden in Ann Arbor), designing and putting up flyers in Chelsea to get people together who wanted to garden, meeting several times with the City Manager, and getting letters from local CSAs supporting the idea.
 Karen Chalmer and Susan Morrel-Samuels were very helpful in the development of the garden plan.
 After a lot of planning, Nancy thought that it was a favorable time to take the proposal to the City Council to get approval for use of the land at the far end of TimberTown Park for Chelsea’s community garden.
 Dan Kaminsky, Susan, Nancy, and Lucy worked together on finishing the proposal to present to the City Council.
 Dan presented the garden plan to the Council and it passed unanimously.

 Lucy and Karen began designing the garden in the spring of 2009 – how large it would be?
 How many plots would it have?
 What would be the size of the plots?
 How would the garden be laid out?
 After a farmer tilled the entire garden, Dan marked out the corner posts for each plot and the first individual 20 foot by 20 foot plots were planted.